Understanding Cutaneous Lymphoid Hyperplasia: Symptoms, Causes, Diagnosis, and Treatment

 • Tenderness: Some lesions may be tender to touch, although this is not a defining characteristic.

-Diagnosis of Cutaneous Lymphoid Hyperplasia
+How is Cutaneous Lymphoid Hyperplasia Diagnosed?

 Diagnosing CLH requires a multi-faceted approach: